-As noted above, our Compensation Committee consists of Mr. Powell and Mr. Islam.
-Dr. Root served as member of the Compensation Committee until December 2020.
-Mr. Powell served as chair of the Compensation Committee since October 2020.
-None of the members of our Compensation Committee during 2020 has at any time been our officer or employee.
-None of the members of our Compensation Committee during 2020 had a relationship that must be described under the SEC rules relating to disclosure of related person transactions.
+As noted above, our Compensation Committee consists of Mr. Powell, Mr. Islam, and Dr. Koehler.
+Dr. Koehler joined the Compensation Committee in December 2021.
+None of the members of our Compensation Committee during 2021 has at any time been our officer or employee.

+None of the members of our Compensation Committee during 2021 had a relationship that must be described under the SEC rules relating to disclosure of related person transactions.
 None of our executive officers serve, or in the past fiscal year has served, as a member of the Board of Directors or the Compensation Committee of any entity that has one or more of its executive officers serving on our Board of Directors or Compensation Committee.